tern-tools/tern/README.md

 # Getting Started<a name="getting-started"/>

+## GitHub Action<a name="github-action"/>
+A [GitHub Action](https://github.com/marketplace/actions/tern-action) is available if you just want to scan Docker container images to find the Base OS and packages installed.
+Please contribute changes [here](https://github.com/philips-labs/tern-action).
+Thanks to Jeroen Knoops @JeroenKnoops for their work on this.

 ## Getting Started on Linux<a name="getting-started-on-linux">
 If you have a Linux OS you will need a distro with a kernel version >= 4.0 (Ubuntu 16.04 or newer or Fedora 25 or newer are good selections) and will need to install the following requirements: